Legal guide for company directors and CEOs in the UK

 • a director does not need to hold any shares in the company.

-A director is required to disclose personal details to the company to be kept on a register of directors, including his or her full name and previous names, nationality, date of birth, usual residential address and a service address (which may be the company’s registered office).
+A director is required to disclose personal details to the company to be kept on a register of directors, including their full name and previous names, nationality, date of birth, usual residential address and a service address (which may be the company’s registered office).
 This information will also appear on the public register at Companies House, with the exception of (i) the director’s residential address and (ii) the day (but not the month or year) of the director’s birth, which are protected from public disclosure.
+Under new rules currently in the course of being implemented, directors will not be permitted to act as directors until their identity has been verified in accordance with vetting procedures to be introduced.

 4. How is a director appointed?